 But indefatigable jokester rep be damned, Howard strikes me as someone horribly uncomfortable tweaking his persona at his own expense.
 He loves to do impressions.
 Or recite lines from “300” at the top of his lungs.
 Or broadly act like a goofball.
 But that’s not the same thing as having a sense of humor about yourself, and from what I’ve witnessed, the man possesses little to none.
 The business of being Dwight Howard is deadly serious business.
 Not since Clark Griswold has the quest for fun appeared so miserable.
 Howard presents the completely reasonable goal of enjoying his career and life with the strident defensiveness of a man fighting for the right to conduct Ponzi schemes.
 For a dude who claims to never apologize for having fun, he sure does explain himself a lot.

 I realize athletes and entertainers are held to different standards, the latter given far more leeway to be politically incorrect or behave in ways incompatible with hawking Gatorade.
-An athlete’s image, particularly a star athlete's, is an important part of his “brand.”
-It wouldn't be fair to expect Howard to spoof himself onscreen, like Cera, by engaging in a three-way while casually sipping a juice box.
+An athlete’s image, particularly a star athlete’s, is an important part of his “brand.”
+It wouldn’t be fair to expect Howard to spoof himself onscreen by engaging in a three-way while casually sipping a juice box, as Cera does.
 (Although that would make the upcoming turkey movie very interesting.)
 Howard has worked hard to craft an image, and is naturally protective of it.

 But you don’t want to be a slave to that image, either.